-- The campus or department is to complete the Lake Travis ISD Contracts and Agreements Library Transmittal Form and Cover Page prior to sending any contract or agreement to the Purchasing Office.
+- The campus or department is to complete the LTISD Contracts and Agreements Transmittal Form and Cover Page prior to sending any contract or agreement to the Purchasing Office.

 - To complete the transmittal form, the campus or department is to complete Sections A, B, and C. In Section C, the Authorized Signature will be the Campus Principal/Department Budget Manager.
 The Contact Person will be the person handling and processing the contract.

 - To support a contract agreement that exceeds in value the purchasing threshold of $50,000 and is not under an awarded District contract, the Purchasing Office will require the campus or department to include, in addition to the above, a letter of justification that documents why the contracted outside entity was chosen (e.g. official procurement, sole source, existing system, etc.), and why other vendors or entities could not meet the campus or department needs.

 - The Lake Travis ISD campus or department initiating the contract shall send the original contract and a fully completed contract library transmittal form to the Purchasing Office (email is acceptable).
 A copy of the contract should also be maintained by the originating campus or department.

 - Upon receipt, the Lake Travis ISD Purchasing Office will verify the information provided on the transmittal form is complete and accurate.